njmcode/nidc2021-textadv/README.md

   /**
    * getThis() - [function]
    * Can be called within this entity to return a 'live' reference to itself.
-   * See the docs for game.entity() in 'onLocationVisit' below.
+   * See the docs for game.entity() in 'onGoTo' below.
   **/

   // Entity functions must return an object.